June-Ruth/OC-Java-Projet8/README.md

 ###3 - Migrate Gradle from Groovy to Kotlin Script
 - Adapt syntax to look like Kts
-- Updgrade Gradle to 7.0.2
+- Upgrade Gradle to 7.0.2
+- Upgrade to Spring 2.4.5 & JUnit 5

 ###2 - Fix/ConcurrentModificationException
 - Fix ConcurrentModificationException for 100 users with Arrays.copyOf()